Bison Blean project

 By supporting this pioneering wilding initiative, you can help us provide the best possible environment for Kent’s youngest ecosystem engineer, because if nature thrives, we do too.

-What is the Wilder Blean project?
+What is the Bison Blean project?

-Wildwood Trust and Kent Wildlife Trust are launching a flagship wilding project, ‘Wilder Blean’ in Blean woods near Canterbury.
+Wildwood Trust and Kent Wildlife Trust are launching a flagship wilding project, ‘Bison Blean’ in Blean woods near Canterbury.
 The project will promote stronger habitats by restoring natural processes that are able to withstand the current environmental crisis and species decline, and in the long run, reverse it.

 In the UK, lack of woodland management is one of the eight biggest drivers of species decline.
 Wilder Blean aims to bring transformational change through a controlled trial with bison; a missing keystone species that is able to naturally manage woodlands.